 Our staff includes two chefs.
 We look for team players, chefs who want to plan their own menus and are ready to escape assembly-line cooking.
 Our guests number 14 at the most.
 We promise fine food three times a day a ‘ranch gourmet’ cuisine that is creative, healthy and delicious.
 Our chefs are experienced in purchasing, able to plan and stick to a budget, and willing to maintain the highest standards of hygiene and sanitation.
 The chefs also cook meals for our staff.
 We welcome applications from a couple.
 Depending on qualifications, the spouse would work as a ranch helper or head of housekeeping.
 Applicants must commit to work from June 1 till mid-September.

 Our summer staff includes at least four highly motivated, dependable people who love the outdoors and want the experience of working at an historic wilderness ranch.
 Ideally, the candidates will come in pairs – friends who want to share a room in our bunkhouse and enjoy hiking together on their time off.
 Duties will include cleaning cabins, serving meals, helping with dishes, feeding the horses, relating to guests.
 Knowledge about mountain flora and fauna and ability to lead nature hikes is a big plus; so is the ability to entertain guests by playing the piano or the guitar.
-Applicants for the Ranch Helper positions must commit to work at least from late May through late August and have no DUIs on their driving records.
+Applicants for the Ranch Helper positions must commit to work at least from late May through the end of September and have no DUIs on their driving records.
 At least two of the Ranch Helpers must be at least 21 years old so that they will be allowed by our insurance company to drive guests.
-We give preference to applicants who have experience using chain saws and/or can work in September.

 At the ranch, we employ a jack-of-all-trades who can maintain our solar, water and fire fighting equipment and fix things when they break.
 This will require an aptitude for carpentry, plumbing, car repair and fixing propane appliances, as well as a love of the outdoors.
 Experience in using a chain saw is a must.
 Experience as a fishing or hiking guide is a plus.
 Preference will go to candidates who can drive guests to and from town, which means candidates should be over 21 and have no DUIs on their driving records.
 We would strongly consider hiring the spouse or girlfriend/boyfriend of the Operations Chief for another position on the ranch.
 Applicants must commit to work from May 1 through September 30.